weeshun/reactnd-project-would-you-rather/README.md

   ```bash
   $ yarn add react-router-dom
   ```

-* start the development server with
+Then, launch the application with:

   ```bash
   $ yarn start
   ```